 - a.
 [Name of defendant]'s judgment as to which functions are essential; - b.
 Written job descriptions prepared before advertising or interviewing applicants for the job; - c.
 The amount of time spent on the job performing the duty; - d.
 The consequences of not requiring the person currently holding the position to perform the duty; - e.
 The terms of a collective bargaining agreement; - f.
 The work experiences of past persons holding the job; - g.
-The current work experience of persons holding similar jobs.
+The current work experience of persons holding similar jobs; - h.
+Reference to the importance of the job in prior performance reviews.